skelegorg/moth/README.md

 ## installation

-compile moth using gcc or any c compiler
+compile and install moth using cargo.

-1. gcc moth.c -o moth
+1. `cargo build --release`
-2. sudo mv moth /usr/bin
+2. the binary will be located in target/release/moth. from there install it to where you'd like.

 moth is heavily inspired by [bug](http://vicerveza.homeunix.net/~viric/soft/bug/) by Lluís Batlle i Rossell.